Secure-Active-CIC/post-mint-script-test/README.md

 Love Mint?
 Tired of post installation configuration?

-This is a post installation script for Mint Linux for a mildly security conscious box
+This script is to reduce some of the work post-installtion.
+Designed for a mildly security conscious box.

-This is a script to tighten up the security on a standard Mint box post installation.
-In addition popular security focused apps are installed...or at least, you're given the opportunity to install.
+This is a script to tighten up the security and add some common security focussed apps.

 The threat model is a modicum of resilience against an opportunitistic adversary looking for low hanging fruit.

-If you're security needs are greater than this contact Secure Active on <a href="mailto:info@secure.coop?Subject=Security%20help" target="_top">info@secure.coop</a>
+If you're security needs are greater than this, and you're doing socially positive work, contact Secure Active on <a href="mailto:info@secure.coop?Subject=Security%20help" target="_top">info@secure.coop</a>

 <h1>Instructions</h1>